oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/hostpipes/README.md

      nmake fpga
      ```

->Note:* The Intel® PAC with Intel Arria® 10 GX FPGA and Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) do not support Windows*.
+>Note:* The Intel® FPGA PAC D5005 with Intel Stratix® 10 SX does not support Windows*.
 Compiling to FPGA hardware on Windows* requires a third-party or custom Board Support Package (BSP) with Windows* support.<br>
 *Note:* If you encounter any issues with long paths when compiling under Windows*, you may have to create your ‘build’ directory in a shorter path, for example c:\samples\build.
 You can then run cmake from that directory, and provide cmake with the full path to your sample directory.

 ### Troubleshooting